alwaysconst/mega-chat/README.md

 ```

 Then, to start using it you need:
-1. initialize and start the server
+1. initialize and start the server <br>
-1. initialize and start the chat
+2. initialize and start the chat
 ###1.
 Initialize and start the server
 ```
 cd server && npm i && npm start